Search

 Oklahoma

-Campuses at Fort Sill and Tinker Air Force Base are approved to operate educational programs beyond secondary education by the Oklahoma State Regents for Higher Education.
+The campus at Fort Sill is approved to operate educational programs beyond secondary education by the Oklahoma State Regents for Higher Education.

 Oklahoma State Regents for Higher Education